-I adapt my behaviour appropriately to fit a variety of contexts
+I adapt my behaviour appropriately to fit a variety of contexts I demonstrate this by:

-• Recognising how the context and expectations of others may impact on my behaviour.
+Recognising how the context and expectations of others may impact on my behaviour.

 - Recognising how times of change often require me to adapt or develop my behaviour. - Using emotional and social intelligence to support my engagement in a range of contexts.